SECURITIES AND EXCHANGE COMMISSION

 Forward Looking Statements

 This press release contains “forward-looking statements” within the meaning of applicable securities laws, including The Private Securities Litigation Reform Act of 1995.
-All statements, other than statements of present or historical fact included herein, including statements regarding the benefits of the Merger, Cibus’ operational and financial performance, Cibus’ strategy, future operations, prospects and plans, and the anticipated regulatory environment are forward-looking statements.
+All statements, other than statements of present or historical fact included herein, including statements regarding the benefits of the Merger Transactions (defined below), Cibus’ operational and financial performance, Cibus’ strategy, future operations, prospects and plans, including the Company's projected cash runway, and the anticipated regulatory environment are forward-looking statements.
 Forward-looking statements may be identified by words such as “anticipate,” “believe,” “intend”, “expect,” “plan,” “scheduled,” “could,” “would” and “will,” or the negative of these and similar expressions.

 In addition, the forward-looking statements included in this press release represent Cibus’ views as of the date hereof.
 Cibus specifically disclaims any obligation to update such forward-looking statements in the future, except as required under applicable law.
 These forward-looking statements should not be relied upon as representing Cibus’ views as of any date subsequent to the date hereof.